 When we’d had enough, it was Renae who squashed any hope of heading to bed and catching up on sleep.

 “I’ve been sitting around waiting for you since 7.
 We’re going downtown,” she’d told us as we stood idling on the corner.
 Before any of us could change our minds, she disappeared and returned in a four-person tuktuk and shouted for us to get in.

 “Do we have any idea where we’re going?”

 “I’ve told the driver to take us someplace that’s open in Riverside, the downtown area,” she explained.
 And so we all piled in, cramming four seats with double the amount of people; Brad clambered on the back of the motorbike with the driver while Pitz opted to hang off the side of the tuktuk as we slowly inched down the streets at a glacial pace.
 It was as different from Cairo as you could get: the streets were clean and relatively silent apart from us; the driver was a jovial guy who seemed unfazed by our invasion of his tuktuk; skirts were blowing in the breeze; someone may have had a beer.

-We were dropped off at the bar close to 3 and quickly discovered that it was a prostitute hangout.
+We were dropped off at the bar close to 3.
 Nevertheless, we enjoyed many a frosty brew while Brad took over the drumset and some of the other guys on the team retreated to a dark corner for a steamy game of Connect 4.
 The night continued in this fashion and ended at 4:30 in the morning with a night swim in the rooftop pool.
 Though I would sleep until well after two in the afternoon the next day, it was completely worth it; it was one of those rare and happy moments where you feel emboldened by friendship, travel, and spontaneity – and maybe a margarita as well.